DevJessParker/reading-notes/README.md

 ------------ | ------------
-[Markdown](markdown.md) | An introduction to the basics of Markdown language styling [The Coder's Computer](thecoderscomputer.md) | An overview of Terminals, Text Editors, CLI, and basic Commands [Revisions and the Cloud](revisionsandthecloud.md) | Git, ACP, and the Revision Management
+[Markdown](markdown.md) | An introduction to the basics of Markdown language styling [The Coder's Computer](thecoderscomputer.md) | An overview of Terminals, Text Editors, CLI, and basic Commands [Revisions and the Cloud](revisionsandthecloud.md) | Git, ACP, and Revision Management